 Direct recycling ›

-As the CO2 savings from electromobility are intended to slow down global warming, we must not allow them to be cancelled out by improper recycling of batteries.
-In the environmentally friendly process from Duesenfeld, no CO2 is generated during mechanical recycling, and there are no toxic filter materials to be disposed of.
+CO2 savings from electric mobility to slow down global warming must not be nullified by inappropriate recycling of the batteries.
+With Duesenfeld’s environmentally friendly process, no CO2 is generated during mechanical recycling.
 Recycling ›

 As the only process in mechanical recycling, the Duesenfeld process requires no exhaust gas scrubbing.
 The plant and operating costs are halved.
 Thus no CO2 is generated and there are no toxic filter materials requiring disposal.
 Licensing ›